 Native’s Restore Whitening Toothpaste combines 0.243 percent sodium fluoride and hydrated silica (an abrasive used to polish teeth and eliminate plaque) for excellent stain removal.

-Native also sells a fluoride-free variant that depends on silica to whiten sensitive teeth.
+Native also sells a fluoride-free variant that uses silica to whiten sensitive teeth.

 7. Burst Fluoride Wild Mint Whitening Anticavity Toothpaste